Reche-Lab/todo-list-ts-tdd/README.md

 # todo-list-ts-tdd
-Projeto de Gerenciador de Tarefas com TypeScript e TDD.
+Todo list project using TypeScript and TDD.